maximevdesaintjean/FIJJJAL/pid/README.md

 We have `action = Kp * error + Ki * sumOfError` where Ki is egale to the integrator factor.

 ### Regulator PD
+Now we can see of the futur and the present, we need to see in the past, the derivator action does that. </br>
+The output action is calculated like that : `Kp * error + Kd * previousError` where Kd is the derivator factor.

 ### Regulator PID